EasyNetDev/linux-multi-loopback/README.md

 rtt min/avg/max/mdev = 0.049/0.049/0.049/0.000 ms
 ```

-But if I'm trying to ping from the ```dummy``` interface in VRF from anything in default VRF not working anymore:
+But if I'm trying to ping from the ```dummy``` interface in VRF from anywere in default VRF not working anymore:
 ```
 # ping -c 1 10.2.0.2 -I 10.0.0.1 -w 1
 PING 10.2.0.2 (10.2.0.2) from 10.0.0.1 : 56(84) bytes of data.